-Like you, I know I spend the majority of my waking hours connected to technology.
-However, I considered myself a productive person and wanted to put that assumption to the test.
+Like you, I know I spend the majority of my waking hours connected to technology and am always looking for ways to improve my productivity.

 How was I tracking my productivity and time before RescueTime?